jaoeul/gingersnap/README.md

 illegal address has been accessed.

 ## CPU emulator
-To run the fuzzcaseu deterministically we implement an CPU emulator.
+To run the fuzzcases deterministically we implement an CPU emulator.
 This lets us run any arbitrary binary compiled for the target emulated architecture fully under our control.